For professionals

 Print out one of ReMind UK’s leaflets for your patients to take away with them and read.

-ReMind UK actively explores all aspects of ageing, including how we might use drug treatments more safely in older people.
-A major focus of our clinical research is exploring the way in which people respond to treatments when they get older, including cases when memory impairment or dementia develops.
+ReMind UK actively explores all aspects of ageing well, including how we might use drug treatments more safely in older people.
+A major focus of our clinical research is exploring the way in which people respond to treatments when they get older, including when dementia such as Alzheimer’s disease develops.
 Our purpose-built research centre, located at The Royal United Hospital (RUH) site in Bath, has facilities for clinical studies, and is particularly well suited for clinical trials exploring new drug treatments for dementia and memory decline.
 The ReMind UK centre is fully equipped for pharmacokinetic studies and has an experienced team of medical, nursing, psychology and research staff.

-Please get in touch with ReMind UK in order to refer a patient for any of the dementia research or Alzheimer’s Disease clinical trials listed below.
+Please get in touch with ReMind UK in order to refer a patient for any of the dementia research or Alzheimer’s disease clinical trials listed below.
+We are actively recruiting for these studies.

 Eligibility requirements: